ELETTRA-SincrotroneTrieste/cumbia-libs/cumbia-tango/lib/tutorial_activity.md

-# Writing an activity to read Tango device, attribute and class properties
+# Writing an activity to read Tango device, attribute and class properties    {#tutorial_activity}

 In this tutorial, we will learn how to write an activity to read Tango attribute, device and class properties from the Tango database.